Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 When should I see my doctor?

-Many people experience erection problems from time to time, and if you only have occasional erection problems, you might not need to get medical help.
-But if the problems continue, see your doctor.
+Many people experience erection problems from time to time.
+If you only have occasional erection problems, you might not need to get medical help.
+But if the problems continue or you have any concerns, see your doctor.

 Often, erectile dysfunction is the first sign of certain medical problems such as: